hanyuancheung/gpt-go/README.md

 ## Contribute

-Please open up an issue on GitHub before you put a lot efforts on pull request.
+Please open up an issue on GitHub before you put a lot of efforts on pull request.
 The code submitting to PR must be filtered with `gofmt`.

 ## License